-I am a clinical psychologist (Candidate Register) who works with adults (aged 18-65 years) struggling with issues such as anxiety, depression, self-harm, interpersonal relationships, burnout, religious conflict, and trauma.
+I am a clinical psychologist (Candidate Register) who works with adults (aged 18-65 years) struggling with issues such as anxiety, depression, self-harm, body image, eating disorders, interpersonal relationships, burnout, religious conflict, and trauma.
 I am committed to creating a safe space for clients of different gender identities, sexual orientations, religions, and people with different types of romantic and/or sexual relationships.
 With each client, I take a collaborative, feminist, and empathetic approach, ensuring I am providing evidence-based treatment.
 I cater my approach to the client’s needs and find it tremendously rewarding to help clients become aware of their emotional experience and teach new coping strategies.

-I work with both clients who hold a diagnosis of Borderline Personality Disorder and caregivers (e.g., romantic partners, family members) to provide the best support using a Dialectical Behaviour Therapy approach.
+I work with clients who hold a diagnosis of Borderline Personality Disorder and caregivers (e.g., romantic partners, family members) to provide the best support using a Dialectical Behaviour Therapy approach.
 I also am trained in EMDR to further assist me in working with clients who have experienced extensive trauma or hold a diagnosis of PTSD.
 I also have training using approaches such as Mindfulness-based therapies, Cognitive Behavioural Therapy, Internal Family Systems Therapy, and Cognitive Behavioural Therapy for Eating Disorders.
 I am also a WPATH trained clinician, enabling me to complete Trans Health Readiness Assessments for both hormone treatment and gender affirming surgeries.

 I hold a Bachelor of Science degree in Psychology from the University of Utah and a Master of Science degree in Clinical Psychology from Acadia University.
 I have experience working in non-profit, crisis intervention, private practice, and psychiatric hospital settings.
 I look forward to creating a trusting relationship, a process I find profoundly fulfilling and healing.